 6. Pretty Hair Pins

 This is one of the easiest recycled DIY decor ideas – but the decor here is more for your hair than your home!
 I couldn’t resist including this one, though, because it’s so useful.
 It’s easy for kids to do, too.
 Just turn broken jewellery into chic hair pins by adding beads, jewels, bows or bobbles to hairpins with a glue gun.
 That’s it!
 It takes only as long as the glue does to dry, and you’ve instantly got some hair accessories that look like they cost a lot more than they actually did.

 Maybe that slogan tee was really funny or cute a few years ago.
 But since then, you’ve moved on to a more ‘adult’ wardrobe.
 You’ve slept in the tee before, using it as PJs, but now you’re not really sure what to do with it…The solution?
 Make adorable pillows out of it!

-All you need to do to make this simple craft are some old slogan tees, a sewing machine, a measuring tape, and either a small pillow, or even better: shredded rags from your other old clothes that are simply unusable in any way.
+All you need to do to make this simple craft are some old slogan tees, a sewing machine, a measuring tape, and a small pillow.
+Or even better: fill them up with shredded rags from your other old clothes that are simply unusable in any way.

 8. Toy Truck Planters

 Boys may outgrow their toys, but it’s easy to turn their old toy trucks into planters!
-The bigger the old truck the better, and all you need for this is some sandy soil and a bit of water to get you started.
+The bigger the old truck the better.
+All you need for this is some sandy soil and a bit of water to get you started.
 These look great either indoors or outdoors, and if you ask me, the best plants to add are succulents or small cacti!